ojowinter/test/README.md

 << INSTRUCTIONS TO RUN THE PROGRAM >>

+## Contributing

+If you are going to contribute to this project then you should run `go test` after of each change in your forked repository.
+It will transform the Go files in the directory "test".
+To see the differences use `git diff`, checking whether the change is what you were expecting.
+It is also expected to get some errors and warnings in some of them, which are validated using the test functions for examples.
+See file "gojs/gojs_test.go".

+Ideas:

++ Implement the new JS API for HTML5, transforming it from Go functions.
+See both maps *Constant* and *Function* in file "gojs/library.go".
+But you must be sure that the API is already implemented in both browsers Firefox and Chrome.
++ JavaScript library to handle integers of 64 bits.

 ## Copyright and licensing

 *Copyright 2011  The "GoJscript" Authors*.
 See file AUTHORS and CONTRIBUTORS.